 By James L. Chen

-Ten years ago, I had my Brandon 130-mm f/8 apochromatic refractor mounted on an early 1950s Unitron equatorial mount equipped with a mechanical Polarex clock drive.
+Ten years ago, before owning my The Vixen SX2 with Star Book TEN, I had my Brandon 130-mm f/8 apochromatic refractor mounted on an early 1950s Unitron equatorial mount equipped with a mechanical Polarex clock drive.
 The mount was big, heavy and bulky, and the clock drive was at best cranky (pun intended!).
 It was a curiosity at star parties, but the Unitron was also a maintenance hog, needing continual lubrication and subject to wear and breakage of the weight drive cable that powered the device.
 Although fun to watch in action, with the weight descending, rotating gimbals and spinning flywheels, the Unitron mount was ancient, cumbersome, and labor-intensive to use.
 On top of all that, it really didn’t track that well.
 It’s hard to believe the 1950s advertisements touting this mount as photographic ready!

 I replaced the ancient Unitron with a Vixen Sphinx SXW, chosen because of its high quality, portability and high-tech capabilities.
 I have used this mount for several years now, with the 130-mm apo and SXW an excellent performing combination.